-(B) Taxation
+(C) Taxation

 Income tax comprises both current and deferred tax.
 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at the balance date, and any adjustment to tax payable in respect of previous years.

-Deferred tax is recognised in respect of the differences between the carrying amounts of assets and liabilities for financial reporting
+Deferred tax is recognised in respect of the differences between the carrying amounts of assets and liabilities for financial reporting purposes and the carrying amounts used for taxation purposes.

 The amount of deferred tax provided is based on the expected manner of realisation or settlement of the carrying amount of assets and liabilities, using tax rates enacted or substantively enacted at the balance sheet date.
-A deferred tax asset is recognised only to the extent that it is probable that future taxable profits or deferred tax liabilities will be available within the Infratil Group against which the asset can be utilised.
+A deferred tax asset is recognised only to the extent that it is probable that future taxable profits or deferred tax liabilities will be available within the Company against which the asset can be utilised.

-(C) Derivative financial instruments
+(D) Derivative financial instruments